tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 Fortunately, the compiler can do this for us once we've introduced the indirection.

-It understands the target type to use is `PersonFactory` and it understands that it's single abstract method can be used in lieu of a constructor.
+It understands the target type to use is `PersonFactory` and it understands that it's single abstract method can be used in-lieu of a constructor.
 It's kind of like a two step process, firstly, to work out that the abstract method has the same argument list as a constructor and that it returns the right type, then apply it with colon colon `new` syntax.

 To finish off the example, we need to tweak our initialise method to add the type information (replace the generics), add parameters to represent the person's details and actually invoke the factory.